viktb/security_review/README.md

 # security_review
-The port of the Drupal module Security Review to D8 as a GSoC project
+This is the port of the Drupal module *Security Review* to Drupal 8 as a GSoC 2015 project.